About the Journal

 communications with the author, may also assist the author in improving the paper.

-● Reviewers who feel they need to be more qualified to review a manuscript or know its prompt review will be impossible should notify the editor and excuse themselves from the review process.
+● Reviewers who feel they need to be more qualified to review a manuscript or know that their prompt review will be impossible should notify the editor and excuse themselves from the review process.

 ● Reviewers should conduct reviews objectively.
 Personal criticism of the author is